rybosome/lmoe/README.md

 2. Run the following command instead: `print -r -- < hello`.
 This reads the contents of the file 'hello' as input for print, which displays its output to stdout.
 ```

-### Commands
+## Capabilities

-`lmoe` supports command-like behavior.
+`lmoe` supports a number of specific functions beyond general LLM querying and instruction.
+All of

-All of these commands are implemented using the same extension model available to external developers.
+these are implemented using the same extension model available to external developers.

-Commands with multiple inputs listed are examples of different ways to activate the same command.
+Capabilities with multiple inputs listed are examples of different ways to activate it.

 #### Refresh

-Update local Ollama modelfiles.
+*Update local Ollama modelfiles.*

 This should be run any time you add a new expert, modelfile, or
 alter a modelfile template.